100 Plus Things To Do In Central Florida This Fall

 Where: Oviedo Amphitheatre & Cultural Center.
 299 Center Lake Lane Oviedo, FL 32765 Cost: $5 – $10 depending on when purchased.
 Wristbands will cover the inflatables and swan boat rides.
 Separate tickets will be sold for Carnival Games and Carnival Rides.

 This is an hour-long guided historical tour of the Wonder House that covers three floors.
 Keep in mind that this is a private home, and you will see rooms in various states of restoration and construction- not all rooms have been completed.
-On this tour, you will learn about Conrad Schuck- the man who built the house, the gadgets and inventions he incorporated, the history of the house, and the current restoration process.
+On this tour, you will learn about Conrad Schuck- the man who built the house, the gadgets and inventions he incorporated, the house’s history, and the current restoration process.
 All while in the Halloween theme!

 Where: Wonder House, 1075 E Mann Rd, Bartow, FL 33830, USA Cost: $20.
 Get tickets here.